 We will comply with GDPR requirements as in now in effect or may be amended in the future.
-If you covered by these provisions you will need to grant us access to your private data by providing your email on the attached form.
+If these provisions cover you, you will need to grant us access to your private data by emailing on the attached form.
 Private Data Access Request

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.
-Images we use are from open-source providers.
+The pictures we use are from open-source providers.

 Embedded content from other websites

-We share your data with Google Analytics in order to optimize the website performance and create compelling and engaging data.
+We share your data with Google Analytics to optimize the website performance and create compelling and engaging data.